Wandala language: Geographic distribution

 Wandara has 23,500 speakers in Northern Cameroon and 20,000 speakers in Nigeria.

 In Cameroon, Wandala is spoken in Mora and surroundings (in the Mora massif and surrounding plains) by about 23,500 speakers.
 It is also the lingua franca of the entire department of Mayo-Sava, by ethnic groups of the northern Mandara Mountains.

 Dialects

 The Mura dialect represents an archaic form of the Wandala language.
 It is the language of the non-Islamic "Kirdi-Mora" people who live in the Mora massif.

 The Malgwa dialect is distinct.
 It is spoken in the plain north of Mora (in Kolofata district) by a mixture of Kanuri, Fula, and Arab populations.

 Phonology

+Consonants

+Wandala has a rich consonant inventory, with more than forty consonantal segments.

+Sounds in parentheses are allophones.
+The glottalized plosives are voiceless.

+Vowels

-Wandala is reported to have no phonemic vowels, a rarity among the world's languages.
-An alternative analysis is that it has three underlying vowels a i and u and six phonetic vowels [a], [i], [u], [ə], [e] and [o].
+Wandala has been reported to have no phonemic vowels.
+An alternative analysis posits three underlying and six phonetic vowels, as well as two underlying tones.

-It has a rich consonant inventory, with more than forty consonantal segments.
-There are two tones, with their functions differing among different morpheme classes.